makeswift/versioning-assignment/README.md

 Your task is to build a simplified versioning system for a CMS - think of it as the backbone that keeps track of all content changes!

-Here's how it works: All pages start as a draft version.
-Changes made to the draft are visible only in the builder and don’t appear on the live page.
+Here’s how it works: Every page starts in a draft version.
+Changes made in draft are visible only in the builder and don’t appear on the live page.
 When users publish their changes, the page moves from draft to live.
-Users can then edit the page again and publish it as many times as they like; each publication creates a new version.
+After that, they can edit the page again and publish it as many times as they like; each publication creates a new version.

 Please implement or update these endpoints: